 - Avoid do-it-yourself

 This includes relatives, friends, colleagues and people with experiences abroad or basic linguistic skills.
 This will waste a lot of your time and result in poor quality translations.
 Only use a professional translator, only a professional has the language and written skills to produce quality final documents to help your company present a professional image.

 - What about Machine translation?

-Machine translation seems very tempting and for certain small simple sentences can produce satisfactory results.
+Machine translation or Google Translate seem very tempting and for certain small simple sentences can produce satisfactory results.
 However, an automatic translation service doesn’t recognize context or style leading to many mistranslations.

 |Assicurarsi che girino (concerning wheels)||Make sure that tadpole(tadpole=larva di rana)||It’s highly inacurate to translate “girino” (verbo girare) with “girino” (larva di rana)|

 |RS Systems LTD||RS Sistemi Ltd||The name of a company MUST NOT to be translated|